By 2050, there will be more plastic floating around in the sea than fish, with about a truck's worth of waste dumped into our waters every minute.

 While dedicating yourself to using a Zero Waste Kit is not going to solve the plastic crisis we're facing, it does serve two fundamental purposes: it will make you more conscious of our consumption practices in the West and will spark important conversations about refusing single-use items.

 Who knew that whipping out a cloth bread bag in the bakery and insisting your bread be put in it without a plastic bag could be such a jaw-dropping experience for some people?!
 But that is indeed what tends to happen - whether I'm getting takeout in my stainless steel container, picking up bread with my cloth bread bag or pulling up my collapsible coffee cup at the counter, people ask me questions about what I'm up to.
 And I very happily explain to them that I am trying to stay away from single-use items - especially plastic - because our culture of convenience is filling up our landfills at an alarming rate and suffocating our oceans.

 The truth of the matter is that most people feel powerless to spark change.
 Carrying a Zero Waste Kit becomes a series of teachable moments that empowers people to make difference choices.
 And the more people get on board the zero waste train, the easier it will be to push for governments and industries to adopt much needed zero waste policies and regulations (such as the recent ban in France on plastic bags, cutlery, takeout containers and cups).

-This is a guest blog by @itsahashtaglife, who has been perfecting the art of online storytelling as a method to amplify the important messages of non-profits and charities in Toronto for the last four years.
+This is a guest blog from @itsahashtaglife – blogger, social media manager and content creator for non-profits and charities in Toronto.
 She takes the tools and techniques of traditional digital media marketing and applies them to organizations working hard to shift our world into a new story – one that is more sustainable and supportive of people and the planet.